Aliases for SETDB2 Gene

 GeneCards Summary for SETDB2 Gene

 SETDB2 (SET Domain Bifurcated 2) is a Protein Coding gene.
-Diseases associated with SETDB2 include chronic lymphocytic leukemia.
-Among its related pathways are Lysine degradation and Chromatin organization.
+Diseases associated with SETDB2 include Chronic Lymphocytic Leukemia.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include histone-lysine N-methyltransferase activity and histone methyltransferase activity (H3-K9 specific).
 An important paralog of this gene is EHMT1.

 UniProtKB/Swiss-Prot for SETDB2 Gene